TheTexta/obsidian-main/Psychology/Social Psychology/Aggression.md

 [[Amygdala]]s relation to aggression::The [[amygdala]] is involved in aggression producing the fight/flight response to perceived dangerous situations.
 <!--SR:!2023-11-07,3,250-->

+Decreased front lobe is associated with what::Increased aggression.

 tldr: when threatened we can get aggressive.

 The [[prefrontal cortex|prefrontal cortexs]] relation to aggression::The [[prefrontal cortex]] is involved in the impulse control component of the brain, controlling how we respond to aggressive inclinations.